Tree Magic is a coming-of-age novel for adults and teens alike, set in Dorset (UK) and the Charente (France).

 NEWS about TREE MAGIC

-Here are the latest events, selected reviews and news about Tree Magic:
+Here are the latest events, links to reviews and news about Tree Magic:

 I’ve just been invited to speak about Tree Magic at the prizewinning celebration for the 11th anniversary of the Segora International Writing Competitions.
 As a 2016 prizewinner, I’ll also be reading the beginning of my story Quark Soup.